Risk Management

 As you move the sliders, SecureSlate calculates the inherent risk and shows the overall level (for example, Low, Medium, High, Critical).

-Step 4: Choose a treatment plan
+Step 4: Select a treatment plan and map controls (optional)

 Under Treatment, choose how you plan to handle this risk: